 - Comfortable Club “Bliss” Boxer Briefs: These appear to be identical to Tommy John, and it took a while to figure out what was going on here…but I think what’s happening is that the leg separation isn’t quite as sufficient, so the legs can pull each other out of place more easily.
 The waistband also rolls down quite a bit.
 The legs did a good job staying in place, but I’d like to see the other problems solved, along with the banishing of the inseam gusset.

-- Calvin Klein Modal Boxer Brief: They make quite a few different options, and I haven’t tried them all, but the one I tried had an extremely short front pouch whose base seam was way too high, meaning all the 3D contouring of the front panel was completely pointless.
+- Calvin Klein: They make quite a few different options, and I haven’t tried them all, but the one I tried (the modal one) had an extremely short front pouch whose base seam was way too high, meaning all the 3D contouring of the front panel was completely pointless.
 Into the garbage they went.

 3) Mack Weldon

 There seems to be a bit of a love/hate relationship with these among the internet commentators that I’ve seen, but I’m going to come down on the side of being mostly positive.
 There’s a lot to like here; the 3D front panel is the most obvious design feature to appreciate (noticeably better than Uniqlo, I would say), and their waistband does a great job of not rolling down.

 What really sets them apart, however, is how they’ve sewn an elastic band right into the leg hem.
 This does an amazingly good job of holding the legs in place, just as effectively as any other method I’ve seen, and I actually like the mid-thigh leg length a little better, just aesthetically, than the super-long-leg version of certain other brands.
 The legs don’t move up, no matter how much I stand up or sit down throughout the day.
 It’s wonderful.